Plate-Lab/.github/profile/README.md

 # 🌟 Plate Lab GitHub Repository

 Welcome to the Plate Lab GitHub repository!
 Here, you will find code, data, and documentation related to our research.
-We are part of the Departments of Chemistry and Biological Sciences at Vanderbilt University.
+We are part of the Departments of Chemistry and Biological Sciences at Vanderbilt University in Nashville, Tennessee.

 For contact info, please refer to our [website](https://www.plate-research.org/contact.html).